medavox/tuki-nuwa.old/text/new words.md

 +: | | FEEL (body sense, eg 'feels pleasurable', 'i don't feel well', 'can you feel that?') | |
 + | free (costless/libre)
 + | work, housework, chores
-?: jan sawa nata | stranger
-+ | uncooked (used to be part of word for 'cold' -- but what about cooked food that's gone cold?)
++ | uncooked, raw (used to be part of word for 'cold' -- but what about cooked food that's gone cold?)
 + | safe, safety, protect
-+ | strong, intensity, strength (both as in physical power, and eg a flavour, or an effect)
++ | strong, intensity, strength (both as in physical power, and a flavour, or an effect)
 + | fictional, imaginary; story
 + | the physical world, of the physical world; eg book, newspaper
 + | the world of the mind, inside your head